What is Marginal Cost?

 Download the Marginal Cost Calculator

 How do you calculate the marginal cost?
 Download CFI’s free Marginal Cost Calculator.
-If you want to calculate the additional cost of producing more units, simply enter your numbers into our Excel-based calculator and the answer will be produced for you automatically.
+If you want to calculate the additional cost of producing more units, simply enter your numbers into our Excel-based calculator and you’ll immediately have the answer.

 Begin by entering the starting number of units produced and the total cost, then enter the future number of units produced and their total cost.
-The output will be the marginal cost.
+The output of that equation is the marginal cost.
 Below is a screenshot of the calculator.

 Download the Free Template